webix-hub/docs/data/desktop/dataprocessor.md

 **Getting to a master component from DataProcessor**

-Inside DataProcessor event handlers you can reach the master component througn DataProcessor configuration objetc:
+Inside DataProcessor event handlers you can reach the master component through DataProcessor configuration object:

 ~~~js
 dp.attachEvent('onSomeEvent', function(id, status, obj){